Physical Therapy (PT)

 PT 7268.
 Advanced Therapeutic Interventions.

-This course provides expansion of clinical reasoning and intervention skills for neuromusculoskeletal impairments.
-Advanced clinical cases, including pediatric, adult neurological and orthopaedic impairments, afford students the opportunity to hone manual and handling skills, utilize advanced forms of exercise and incorporate pain science in comprehensive patient treatment.
+This course will provide an expansion of examination, evaluation, clinical reasoning, and intervention skills for special patient populations including pelvic health and complex neuromusculoskeletal impairments.
+Content will include patient experiences in the acute care, long-term acute care, inpatient rehabilitation, skilled nursing, and hospice settings.
+Advanced clinical cases will incorporate previous coursework and span multiple domains of clinical decision making.
+Students have the opportunity to hone manual and handling skills, utilize advanced forms of exercise, and create a comprehensive patient treatment.
 Prerequisite: PT 7428 with a grade of "C" or better.

 2 Credit Hours.
 1 Lecture Contact Hour.
 2 Lab Contact Hours.